Charter school: Hong Kong

 Some private schools in Hong Kong receive government subsidy under the Direct Subsidy Scheme (DSS).
 DSS schools are free to design their curriculum, select their own students, and charge for tuition.
 A number of DSS schools were formerly state schools prior to joining the scheme.

 Ireland

-Charter schools in Ireland were set up mostly in the 1700s by the Church of Ireland to educate the poor.
+Irish Charter Schools were set up mostly in the 1700s by the Church of Ireland to educate the poor.
 They were state or charity sponsored, but run by the church.
 The model to copy was Kilkenny College, but critics like Bernard Mandeville felt that educating too many poor children would lead them to have unrealistic expectations.
 Notable examples are the Collegiate School Celbridge, Midleton College, Wilson's Hospital School and The King's Hospital.

 Netherlands

 New Zealand

 Charter schools in New Zealand, labelled as Partnership schools | kura hourua, were allowed for after an agreement between the National Party and the ACT Party following the 2011 general election.
 The controversial legislation passed with a five-vote majority.
 A small number of charter schools started in 2013 and 2014.
 All cater for students who have struggled in the normal state school system.
 Most of the students have issues with drugs, alcohol, poor attendance and achievement.
 Most of the students are Maori or Pacific Islander.
 One of the schools is set up as a military academy.
 One of the schools ran into major difficulties within weeks of starting.
 It is now being run by an executive manager from Child, Youth and Family, a government social welfare organization, together with a commissioner appointed by the Ministry of Education.
 36 organizations have applied to start charter schools.